CodeJonesW/Wills_Blog/assets/blog-posts/open-ai-custom-gpts.md

 With the new feature users can directly attach a file in the conversation with ChatGPT and it will absorb the data.
 Trying to copy and paste 300 pages of a book does not work quite as well.

-I am excited to continue to add to my custom GPT and see how it improves over time.
-Sam also announced that users will be able to publish them for others to use.

 Chaining a custom GPT with Zapier and one other tool could be a really powerful.
 I am constantly trying to find ways to increase my knowledge intake.
 While doing dishes, running, driving, or any boring task.
 What if I could create custom like podcasts from books and articles that are not widely available as audio books.
 I could then listen to them while doing other tasks.
 It could even become two way voice communication allowing users to ask questions.

 <!-- ![custom gpts](/images/posts/open-ai-custom-gpts/ss_4.png "Custom GPT UI") -->